KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 features)_.

 To illustrate this, the following logic module (PKG:
-`feature-u-redux-logic`) is monitoring an action defined by an external feature (see `*1*`).
+`feature-redux-logic`) is monitoring an action defined by an external feature (see `*1*`).
 Because this `app` reference is made during code expansion time, the import will not work, because the `app` object has not yet been fully defined.
 This is a timing issue.